scmn-dev/secman/README.md

 The `SECDIR` environment variable specifies the directory that your vault is in.

-I store my vault in the default location `~/.secman`.
+it's store the vault in the default location `~/.secman`.
 All subcommands will respect this environment variable, including `init`

 ## COMMANDS